-The Company's U.S. employees meeting certain eligibility requirements may participate in the Morgan Stanley 401(k) Plan sponsored by MSDHI.
+The Company's employees meeting certain eligibility requirements may participate in the Morgan Stanley 401(k) Plan sponsored by MSDHI.
 Eligible employees receive discretionary 401(k) matching cash contributions as determined annually by the Company.
-For 2018, the Company matched employee contributions up to 4% of eligible pay, up to the IRS limit.
+In 2019, the Company matched employee contributions up to 4% of eligible pay, up to the IRS limit.
 Matching contributions were invested among available funds according to each participant's investment direction on file.
 Eligible employees with eligible pay less than or equal to one hundred thousand dollars also received a fixed contribution under the 401(k) Plan equal to 2% of eligible pay.
-Transition contributions relating to frozen plans are allocated to certain eligible employees.
+Transition contributions relating to acquired entities or frozen employee benefit plans are allocated to certain eligible employees.